 Africa is the hottest continent in the world.

 The world’s second largest, and the second most populated continent, Africa is also the hottest.
-It was believed that town of Aziziya, in Libya witnessed the world’s hottest temperature on September 22nd, 1913, at a whopping 136.0°F (57.8°C); however, the claim has now been debunked.
-Death Valley in California, the United States, is now the hottest single place on earth.
+It was believed that town of Aziziya, in Libya witnessed the world’s hottest temperature on September 22nd, 1913, at a whopping 136.0°F (57.8°C); however, the claim has now been debunked, and replaced with Death Valley in California, being the hottest single place on earth.

 The climate of Africa is quite diverse.
 It ranges from tropical to subarctic.
 The northern half of the continent is mainly a desert of arid region, while in the central and southern parts have dense jungle regions and savanna plains.
 Around 60% of the land surface of Africa comprises dry lands and deserts, such as Sahara Desert and the Danakil Desert.
 These places experience exceedingly high temperatures making Africa the hottest continent in the world.
 In the Sahara Desert, which is the largest hot desert in the world, temperatures in excess of 100°F (37.78 °C) are quite common.